clojure-doc/clojure-doc.github.io/content/md/articles/cookbooks/cli_build_projects.md

 The code for the build processes would typically be in a `build.clj` file in the root of your project -- so its namespace would be `build` (since the file is relative to `"."` -- the project root).
-As shown above, the `:ns-default` key then allows you to omit the namespace portion when you invoke functions in `build.clj`:
+As shown above, the `:ns-default` key then allows you to omit the namespace argument when you invoke functions in `build.clj`:

 ```clojure